BIMSBbioinfo/pigx/readme.md

 	snakemake -s pigx_rnaseq.py

+## Example

+- the `sample_sheet.csv` file here points to some data on `/data/akalin/`
+  - 3 replicates of mRNA from human (UHR)
+  - 3 replicates of mRNA from human brain (HBR)
+  - only chromosome 22 and ERCC spike-ins

 ## To do

+- configure script for `settings.yaml`
 - have pipeline make reference genome
 - fix gene sets for DE report
 - add support for single end reads